gludescher/timekeeper/README.md

 ❗Attention: this will overwrite the `timekeeper.csv` file, if it exists.
 A backup is recommended.

 `--begin`, `-b`: Adds a new line to the log with the current time as begin time.
 If the previous entry has no end time, a warning will be shown, asking for confirmation to proceed with the creation.
+By default, the time set is the current time, but this can be changed with the option `--date`.

 `--end`, `-e`: Edits the last line of the log with the current time as end time.
 If the previous entry already has an end time, a warning will be shown, asking for confirmation to proceed with the overwriting.
+By default, the time set is the current time, but this can be changed with the option `--date`.

 `--stats`, `-s`: Displays stats for a specific period and for all the entries.
 By default, the period is the current calendar month and this can be changed using the modifier `--period`.